Address: 7721 S. Charleston Pike South Charleston, OH 45368

 Weed, Insect, and Disease Management

-Current studies also include management of herbicide-resistant weeds, integration of herbicide-tolerant crops, and the continued evaluation of novel herbicide chemistry.
-Multi-state research programs seek to determine the critical period of weed control, cumulative stress on non-herbicide tolerant crops, and herbicide application timing in herbicide-tolerant crops.
+Current weed studies include management of herbicide-resistant weeds, integration of herbicide-tolerant crops, and evaluation of novel herbicide chemistry.
+Multistate research programs seek to determine the critical period of weed control, cumulative stress on non-herbicide tolerant crops, and herbicide application timing in herbicide-tolerant crops.

 Soils and the Environment

-The Station is instrumental to ongoing, internationally recognized studies on soil carbon sequestration.
-Bio-energy crops, including switchgrass, are also being evaluated at Western.
+The Western Station is instrumental to ongoing internationally recognized studies on soil carbon sequestration.
+Studies in soil reconditioning, residue management, and cover crops are being evaluated in continuous corn environments to improve soil structure.
+Bioenergy crops, including switchgrass, are also being evaluated at the station.

 Swine Production